 Also, some patients may not want a student present in the room, so the doctor may ask you to step out of the room.
 Do not take this personally.
 Be friendly, respectful, and mindful of doctor-patient relationships.

-Send a thank-you note.
 Doctors do not have to allow you to shadow them.
-Therefore, it is a nice gesture of appreciation to send a thank-you note to those you shadow.
+Therefore, it is a nice gesture of appreciation to send a thank-you letter for your shadowing experience.